King Henry Fifth's Conquest of France [Child 164] --- Part 02

 Still, John's reign left England so weak that the French actually invaded -- at the time John's son Henry III was crowned, there was "no organized government, no exchequer, no royal seal.
 London and half the shires were held by Louis of France and the baronial rebels" (Powicke, p.
 1).

 Amazingly, the death of John brought most of the barons (who the year before had forced the Magna Carta upon him) back to the side of the new king.
 A major victory for the English at Lincoln (Powicke, pp. 9-11) and a series of smaller engagements freed England of the French invaders.

 But an England distracted by invasion could hardly counter-attack in France.
 The French had invaded England before completing the conquest of the English territory in Gascony, but even after they were driven out of Britain, they continued to nibble away at the English property in the south of France.
 This continued through the reign of John's son Henry III (reigned 1216-1272).
-Henry III in 1258 agreed to the Treaty of Paris, in which he formally gave up his claim to Normandy, Anjou, and other northern territories, in return for being confirmed in Guyenne; he even picked up a few additional districts at the borders (Perroy, p.
+Henry III in 1258 agreed to the Treaty of Paris, (negotiated, ironically, by his baronial opponents; Davis, pp. 200-201) in which he formally gave up his claim to Normandy, Anjou, and other northern territories, in return for being confirmed in Guyenne; he even picked up a few additional districts at the borders (Perroy, p.
 61).
 The treaty, however, did not cause the French to stop nibbling.